mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter2.md

 </ScrollView>
 ```

 The `ScrollView` and `StackLayout` elements are two basic layout elements (we'll talk about the `ActionBar` in a later chapter).
 To display multiple elements on a page, you need to use a layout like the `ScrollView` or `StackLayout` and in most cases you will want to use both.
 The `ScrollView` functions exactly as you would expect, it makes the content inside of it scrollable.
-The `StackLayout` element organizes child elements vertically or horizonatally.
+The `StackLayout` element organizes child elements vertically or horizontally.

 >The `StackLayout` organizes child elements stacked on top of each other vertically by default.